top of page

 Mass Externals for Children

 This little board book teaches the youngest traditional Catholics about the beautiful externals used for the Holy Sacrifice of the Mass.
-Featuring Fr.
-Bede Nkamuke, a Nigerian priest ordained by Bishop Daniel L. Dolan in 2013, this delightful volume covers the priest's vestments, what children see on the altar, the meaning of the liturgical colors, and more!
+The book features Father Bede Nkamuke, a Nigerian priest ordained by Bishop Daniel L. Dolan in 2013, and consecrated Bishop by Bishop Charles McGuire in 2023.
+This delightful volume covers the priest's vestments, what children see on the altar, the meaning of the liturgical colors, and more!
 A perfect choice to take on Sundays to help children appreciate this most incredible Gift that God has given to us.

 This is the first of its kind, being the only board book for the Latin Mass.
-All sales go directly to Fr.
-Nkamuke for the support of the African missions.
 38 pages.

 bottom of page